-- 7. Unscrew the cap from the electrolyte reservoir and add the entire contents of one bottle of electrolyte (E-Lectrolyte Gold) to the sensor.
+- 6. Remove the sensor assembly from the instrument. - Unscrew the cap from the electrolyte reservoir and add the entire contents of one bottle of electrolyte (Hummingbird Brand E-Lectrolyte Gold) to the sensor.
 Replace the cap and hand-tighten securely. - 8.
 Reinstall the sensor by repeating steps 1 through 6 in reverse order. - 9.
-After adding the electrolyte to the sensor, allow the analyzer to sit for one hour with no gas flow, before power up.
+After adding the electrolyte to the sensor, allow the analyzer to sit with no gas flow for one hour before power up.